 When you and your mental health provider agree that you are ready to return to school:

-- First, have your provider write a brief letter summarizing your treatment, and have them mail/fax the letter to the Counseling Center at 508.999.9192.
-The letter should include:
+- First, have your provider complete the Readiness for Return from Medical Withdrawal form, and have them mail/fax the letter to the Counseling Center at 508.999.9192.

 - The reason for your medical leave (depression, substance use disorder, etc.)

 - Your progress in addressing the underlying cause of the medical leave

 - Your readiness to return to campus (supported by the letter your provider sent us in the first step, above)

 - What steps can be taken to help you re-acclimate to campus and maintain your mental wellness for this semester and beyond